 At first glance, automation might seem like the polar opposite of personalized, conversational support.
 In fact, when used correctly, it allows you to amplify the personal experience, by enabling you to create targeted messages, gather more context, and free up your support team to focus on the most meaningful and impactful questions.

-“We have some strategies in the works to continue to help add more value to our customers by leveraging chatbots and automation, but our #1 goal is to ensure it doesn’t take away from our customers’ experience,” said Jean-Bernard.
+“We have some strategies in the works to continue to help add more value to our customers by leveraging chatbots and automation, but our #1 goal is to ensure it doesn’t take away from our customers’ experience,” says Jean-Bernard.

 So while you’re scratching the itch for personalization, the key is to always remain focused on how it’s helping the customer and improving their journey in a way that also furthers, rather than acts as a substitute for, a meaningful customer relationship.